-All staff should be aware of how to identify substances that are used or generated on site.
+All staff should be aware of how to identify substances that are used or generated on site through staff training.
 Staff should remember that not all substances come in containers - some are produced naturally or by processes such as bodily fluids, sawing and drilling (dust) or exhaust fumes.